pcgoddard/Burchardlab_Tutorials/PLINK_QC.md

     # no $i as we no longer need to call each chr individually
     # this step makes your QC run slower but your directory will look cleaner
 ```
+<a name="pipeline"></a>
 ## Pipeline
 This pipeline will walk you through the steps used to QC the imputed SAGE2 genotype data for the Telomere project.
-We did not merge chromosomes
+We did not merge chromosomes.

+* **note:** depending on your analysis, you can choose to keep or remove any subset of individuals; removing saliva samples is always recommended as it is prefered to work with genotypes sequenced from whole blood.
+To do this, you need an external tab-delimited, 2-field file with the respective FID IID info for each individual you wish to remove.

+<a name="variables"></a>
 **set variables**

 * in bash, we can define variables in the environment as `var='value'` to call on later using `$var`